Vietnamese Ambassador congratulates Laos on Party founding anniversary

-Vietnamese Ambassador to Laos Nguyen Ba Hung (L) and Sounthon Xayachak, member of the LPRP Central Committee and head of the LPRP Central Committee’s Commission for External Relations (Photo: VNA)
+Vietnamese Ambassador to Laos Nguyen Ba Hung (L) presents flowers to Sounthon Xayachak, head of the LPRP Central Committee's Commission for External Relations (Photo: VNA)

-Vientiane (VNA) – Vietnamese Ambassador to Laos Nguyen Ba Hung visited the headquarters of the Commission for External Relations of the People’s Revolutionary Party (LPRP) Central Committee in Vientiane on March 20 to extend congratulations on the LPRP’s 64th founding anniversary (March 22, 1955-2019).
+Vientiane, (VNA) – Vietnamese Ambassador to Laos Nguyen Ba Hung visited the headquarters of the Commission for External Relations of the Lao People’s Revolutionary Party (LPRP) Central Committee in Vientiane on March 20 to extend congratulations on the LPRP’s 64th founding anniversary (March 22, 1955-2019).

 The Ambassador was received by Sounthon Xayachak, member of the LPRP Central Committee and head of the LPRP Central Committee’s Commission for External Relations.